• Home

 September 19, 2009 by Alea Milham 6 Comments

-Yesterday, I had the bright idea to multitask and make spaghetti sauce with some garden vegetables that needed to be used up, while I was cooking something else for dinner.
+Yesterday, I had the bright idea to multitask by making spaghetti sauce with some garden vegetables that needed to be used up while I was cooking something else for dinner.
 In between dinner tasks, I would chop vegetables and throw them in the pot.
-I let it simmer through dinner and after the dishes wereRead More
+I let it simmer through dinner, and after the dishes wereRead More

 How to Make Applesauce in a Pressure Cooker